fkarg/fkarg.github.io/staged/longtermplans.md

 you have delegated and are waiting for results - in short: everything that is unfinished or you should not forget about just yet.

-Since they tend to come to mind at random times and in no particular order, it is hard to ensure that you collected all of them.
+Since open loops tend to come to mind at random times and in no particular order, it is hard to ensure that you collected all of them.
 To help us with that, we take a look at a [mind-sweep trigger list][gtd-triggers] when no further open loops come to mind.
 You can expect that most open loops come to mind when reading a trigger about something else, or while thinking about something unrelated.
 This is normal.

 If you get reminded about things you want to do at some point, write them down on a separate list.
 We will expand that list later when [writing down